A white node constrains the associated variables to satisfy :

 Placing any two diagrams side by side (without connecting any of their wires) corresponds to taking the product of the two associated relations:

-Here the aia_i and bib_i represent booleans that constitute the satisfying assignment of the corresponding formulas.
+Here the and represent booleans that constitute the satisfying assignment of the corresponding formulas.
 At the level of formulas, the same operation corresponds to taking the conjunction two associated CNF formulas, which is still in CNF.

 Things get a bit more interesting when we connect two wires.
 In general, we can connect several wires together in a single operation, which we depict as vertical composition and interpret as relational composition: